andyblarblar/landscape_photo_guide/src/working_with_motion.md

 If for whatever reason the above two tips aren't feasible, there is an alternate technique that allows for the use of *any* shutter speed, while still getting blur.

-As mentioned in the [motion reduction section](./dealing_with_motion.md), merging a sequence of images also merges those images blur.
+As mentioned in the [motion reduction section](./dealing_with_motion.md), merging a sequence of images also merges those images' blur.
 This means that if you have enough images, you can emulate a longer shutter speed by merging a sequence of photos with a smaller one!
 This has a few main benefits:

 - This can be used handheld, no tripod needed
 - This can be done without filters, as you can simply use a neutral exposure